 A fine-dining option for those looking to treat themselves.

-Albert and Michel Roux Jr at Inverlochy Castle offers a unique Highlands dining experience, with the legendary father and son duo serving up modern, British cuisine with French influences.
+Michel Roux Jr at Inverlochy Castle offers a unique Highlands dining experience, with the famous chef's team serving up modern, British cuisine with French influences.

 Boasting three AA Rosettes, the restaurant has three dining areas featuring period decor and elaborate furniture, which were presented as gifts to the castle by the King of Norway.